-Carpal tunnel syndrome (CTS) is results from compression of the median nerve within the carpal tunnel.
-It is a cause of significant disability, and is one of three common median nerve entrapment syndromes; the other two being anterior interosseous nerve syndrome and pronator teres syndrome.
+Carpal tunnel syndrome (CTS) results from compression of the median nerve within the carpal tunnel.
+It is a cause of significant disability and is one of three common median nerve entrapment syndromes, the other two being anterior interosseous nerve syndrome and pronator teres syndrome.

-CTS is primarily defined by pain and sensory symptoms:
+Carpal tunnel syndrome is primarily defined by pain and sensory symptoms: